jeremyadamsfisher/shakespeare_transformer/journal.md

 ## Nov 5th, 2023

+### v0.0.12

+Did something, generation is immediately better:

+> the spidet  in the all ware musculates, ussidessar

+I think it was loaded a cached tokenization of the dataset, but the token2number scheme changed each run.

+Tried a few optimizations:

+- Re-added `bf16-mixed`.
+This gives us 9-10 iterations per second.
+- Running with [assertions disabled](https://stackoverflow.com/questions/1273211/disable-assertions-in-python).
+This gives us 9-10 iterations per second.
+- Couldn't get `torch.compile` and triton working :\

 ### v0.0.11

-Add lru_cache in front of the pre-chunked tokens for speed.
+Add `lru_cache`` in front of the pre-chunked tokens for speed.

 Running an interactive session, it looks like my data is garbage!
 No wonder it wasn't generating anything interesting.